samuelpalacioss/ml-data-science-course/2-ml-ds-framework.md

 ### 2. Picking the Model

-- **Structured data:** Decision trees (Random forests, CatBoost and XGBoost)
+- **Structured data:** Decision trees (Random forests, CatBoost and XGBoost).
-- **Unstructured data:** Deep Learning (Neural Networks) and Transfer learning
+- **Unstructured data:** Deep Learning (Neural Networks) and Transfer learning.

 ### 3. Tuning a model (Improving performance)

-- ML Models have hyperparameters _we can adjust_.
+ML Models have hyperparameters _we can adjust_.
 A model first results aren't its last.
 Tuning can take place on training or validation data sets.

 - Random forest: We can adjust the number of trees.
 - Neural networks: We can adjust the number of layers.

 ### 4. Comparison